IP Licence Agreement Solicitors

 1. Ownership rights under the licence agreement

-Licence agreements can extend to all forms of intellectual property including copyright, patents, know-how, trade marks, design rights or trade secret.
+Licence agreements can extend to all forms of intellectual property including copyright, patents, know-how, trade marks, media and image rights, design rights or trade secrets.
 Bolting down your ownership of the IP before the licence agreement is signed is obviously key.

-Often licensees modify technology and software code.
+Often licensees request the right to modify technology and software code.
 It is important to decide which party owns the modifications.

 Have you thought about who owns the IP in any enhancements?
 Consider negotiating who owns IP enhancements to stop them slipping through your grasp.